 UW-Eau Claire is partnered with EducatorsAbroad Student Teaching (EAST) program.
 EAST offers qualified students the opportunity to student teach in 52 countries located in every region of the world: Africa; Asia; Europe; the Middle East, and Central and South America.
 To date, UW-Eau Claire students have taught in Australia, Cameroon, Chile, Costa Rica, Czech Republic, India, Ireland, Italy, New Zealand, Peru, South Africa, Thailand, and the United Kingdom.

+This program is only offered in the spring semester.
 On this program, you will complete eight weeks of student teaching in Wisconsin and ten weeks abroad.
-The types of schools were you would be teaching vary by country; you may be at a public, private, international, American, or boarding school.
+The types of schools where you would be teaching vary by country; you may be at a public, private, international, American, or boarding school.
 In all cases, the language of instruction is English.

 Spring placements are available worldwide since most schools are in session from February to June/July.
 Australia, Egypt, India and New Zealand are excellent options.
 Other good spring countries include Czech Republic, England, France, Germany, Ireland, Italy, Japan, Lithuania, and Scotland.